kinvolk/benchmark-containers/README.md

 compensating for transient shortcomings in the Flatcar SDK.
 **Please note** that the build currently needs to be executed on a Flatcar instance.
 We are working on improving the build.

+# Kubernetes cluster benchmark
+The `cluster-script` folder contains scripts to run the benchmark containers on Kubernetes clusters and compare the results.

+The `run-for-list.sh` script runs the benchmark for all clusters provided in a configuration file.

+The `benchmark.sh` script works on a single cluster per invocation.
+It covers automatic creation of K8s Jobs for sysbench cpu and memory benchmarks, gathering the results as CSV files and plotting them together with previous results as graphs for comparison.

+The benchmark results are stored in the cluster as long as the jobs are not cleaned-up.
+The gather process exports them to local files and combines the result with any existing local files.
+Therefore, the intended usage is to gather the results for various clusters into one directory.
+By keeping the cleanup process of Jobs in the cluster optional, multiple clients can access the results without sharing the CSV files.
+Old results can be cleaned-up to speed up the gathering and they are included in the plotted graphs as long as their CSV files are still in the current folder.